12 December 2018

 Funding coal, oil and gas projects

 Westpac’s exposure to coal this financial year alone is reported to be a whopping $1.4 billion – an increase of 140% from last year.
-Since signing up to the Paris climate agreement the company has lent $2.66 billion to fossil fuels.
+Since signing up to the Paris climate deal, the company has lent $2.66 billion to fossil fuels.

 A concerned shareholder asked what actions Westpac had taken to satisfy itself that backing Coronado and similar customers was compatible with a 1.5°C global warming scenario.